IBM/kar/examples/service-hello-java/README.md

 The server code in HelloServices.java uses standard JAX-RS annotations like `@POST`, `@Path` and `@Consumes` to specify the endpoints provided by the server.

-One KAR-specific detail is the use of the `KAR_APP_PORT` environment variable in the specification of the `httpPort` in server.xml.
+The only KAR-specific detail is the use of the `KAR_APP_PORT` environment variable in the specification of the `httpPort` in [server.xml](./server/src/main/liberty/config/server.xml).
 This enables the `kar` sidecar to control the port that the JVM process will use to accept incoming requests.